Inspova/seedance_skills/README.md

 # 🚀 What is Seedance 2.5

-*Seedance 2.5 is an advanced AI filmmaking model that transforms text prompts and visual references into cinematic videos*
+Seedance 2.5 is an advanced AI filmmaking model that transforms text prompts and visual references into cinematic videos.

 ---